The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 If they turn away, say: I have warned you of a thunderbolt like the thunderbolt of ‘Ad and Thamud.
 (41:13)

-Here, the surah does not need a Hud who dialogues at length.
+Here, the surah does not need a Hud (peace be upon him) who dialogues at length.
 It needs a people’s name turned into an alert device.
 Fussilat is a surah of detailed clarification, lucid rejection, covered hearts, heavy ears, a screen raised between the text and its addressees.
 Within this architecture, ‘Ad serves as an example of what happens when clarification does not lead to reception.

 Then the surah tightens the image further: